micmejia/bible-dump/NKJV/Luke/Luke 15.md

 And the younger of them said to _his_ father, 'Father, give me the portion of goods that falls _to me._' So he divided to them _his_ livelihood.

 ###### 13
-And not many days after, the younger son gathered all together, journeyed to a far country, and there wasted his possessions with [^d]prodigal living.
+And not many days after, the younger son gathered all together, journeyed to a far country, and there wasted his possessions with prodigal living.

 ###### 14
 But when he had spent all, there arose a severe famine in that land, and he began to be in want.